snorkel-team/website/_use_cases/spouse_demo.md

 print("Person 2: ", person_names[1])
 ```

-    Sentence:  The Richards are half-sisters to Kathy Hilton, the mother of socialite Paris Hilton and spouse of luxury hotel magnate Richard Howard Hilton.
-    Person 1:  Kathy Hilton
-    Person 2:  Richard Howard Hilton

 ### Preprocessing the Data

 In a real application, there is a lot of data preparation, parsing, and database loading that needs to be completed before we generate candidates and dive into writing labeling functions.
 Here we've pre-generated candidates in a pandas DataFrame object per split (train,dev,test).

 ### Labeling Function Helpers

 When writing labeling functions, there are several functions you will use over and over again.
 In the case of text relation extraction as with this task, common functions include those for fetching text between mentions of the two people in a candidate, examing word windows around person mentions, and so on.
 We will wrap these functions as `preprocessors`.

 ```python
 from snorkel.preprocess import preprocessor